McGill-MMA-EnterpriseAnalytics/Dazed-Confusion-Matrix/[GRADE THIS]FINAL_FULL_FRAMEWORK.md

 >- Determined once the data is retrieved.
 Should be somewhat similar to the *PRACTICAL SITUATION* data type below.

 ###### __PRACTICAL SITUATION__
->- It is 39.27 MB in size and the data can be considered time series and geogrpahical, as the crime is divided by area and is occurring with the passing of time.
+>- It is 39.27 MB in size and the data can be considered time series and geographical, as the crime is divided by area and is occurring with the passing of time.
 >

 ### Data Augmentation - Demographic Data